primus/primus/README.md

-pong                | Time the server has to respond to ping  | `10000` ms [strategy]          | Our reconnect strategies                | `"disconnect,online,timeout"` manual              | Manually open the connection            | `false` websockets          | Should we AVOID the usage of WebSockets | Boolean, is detected network             | Use native `online`/`offline` detection | Boolean, is feature detected transport           | Transport specific configuration        | `{}` queueSize           | Number of messages that can be queued   | `Infinity`
+pong                | Time the server has to respond to ping  | `10000` ms [strategy]          | Our reconnect strategies                | `"disconnect,online,timeout"` manual              | Manually open the connection            | `false` websockets          | Should we use WebSockets                | Boolean, is detected network             | Use native `online`/`offline` detection | Boolean, is feature detected transport           | Transport specific configuration        | `{}` queueSize           | Number of messages that can be queued   | `Infinity`